johanbrook/johanbrook.com/src/posts/2013-01-14-on-the-importance-of-knowing-how-to-program.md

 link: 'http://sivers.org/prog'
 date: '2013-01-14 15:04'
 tags:
     - 'Jack of all trades'
     - Specialist
     - unicorns
     - designer
     - developer
     - hybrid
 category: Business
+slug: on-the-importance-of-knowing-how-to-program
 ---

 **Derek Sivers** writes about how great it is to know the basics of an area (here, it's programming) in order to get basic stuff done yourself, instead of relying on your colleagues/employees/contractors.
 I think everybody in this business hears this now and then: > The most common thing I hear from aspiring entrepreneurs is, “I have this idea for an app or site.
 But I’m not technical, so I need to find someone who can make it for me.”